kannankvs/kvskSONiC/sonic_contribution.md

 # 1 Overview on Contribution towards SONiC

+## 1.0 Legal
+We welcome everyone to contribute to SONiC project.
+A [Contribution License Agreement](https://www.1eswiki.com/wiki/Automating_Contribution_License_Agreements) is required before you making a contribution to the open source project.

+Please find and sign the CLA [here](https://cla.microsoft.com).
+Thanks for your support.

 ## 1.1 Joining the SONiC Community
  A member can contribute the community by signing in Github and can access the SONiC contribution.
 A member can join the various SONiC groups and can start attending actively over the weekly discssion on the ongoing activities.
 Following are the way of contributions and its process for the community